-The latest Internet-Draft at the IETF is v5, published 2016-10-13.
-(Due to a change in authorship the I-D numbering has been reset).
+The latest Internet-Drafts at the IETF are the draft-wright-json-schema*-01 documents, which correspond to the draft-06 meta-schemas.
+These were published on 2017-04-15.
+(Due to a change in authorship the I-D numbering was reset with the previous draft).
 The specification is split into three parts, Core, Validation, and Hyper-Schema:

 |JSON Schema Core||defines the basic foundation of JSON Schema|